Chironomidae: Roles in the ecosystem

 Chironomidae have variable feeding ecology: most species feed on algae and other small soil organisms they can filtrate.
 Some commensal species feed off of algae on their hosts, which also provides the benefit of protection and additional mobility; particularly when their chosen host site is another predatory larval species.
 Some species are parasitic, and pierce the integument of its host in order to feed off of its hemolymph.

 Larvae and pupae are important food items for fish, such as trout, banded killifish, and sticklebacks, and for many other aquatic organisms as well such as newts.
 Many aquatic insects, such as various predatory hemipterans in the families Nepidae, Notonectidae, and Corixidae eat Chironomidae in their aquatic phases.
 Additionally, predatory water beetles in families such as the Dytiscidae and Hydrophilidae have been found to feed on larval chironomids.
 Flying midges in their adult stage are eaten by fish and insectivorous birds, such as swallows and martins.
 They are also thought to be an especially important food source for tufted duck chicks during their first few days of life.
 They also are preyed on by bats and flying predatory insects, such as Odonata and dance flies.

+In the aquatic life cycle of midges, organic matter in the waste water is consumed and transferred as adult midges to the land or air as food to the terrestrial predators.
+In the process, contaminated water transforms into lesser polluted water.
 They form an important fraction of the macro zoobenthos of most freshwater ecosystems.
 They are highly tolerant to low dissolved oxygen levels and changing salinity levels, both of which are often resultant from human pollution.
 Thus, The Chironomidae are important as indicator organisms, i.e., the presence, absence, or quantities of various species in a body of water can indicate whether pollutants are present.

 Also, their fossils are widely used by palaeolimnologists and paleoentomologists as potential indicators of past environmental changes, including past climatic variability.
 Although, the results of these tests are often controversial, and there are disagreements as to how beneficial they can be in the paleoentomology world.